julibinho/MobiLLe/Data/Simulated_datasets/README.md

-### With Gctree simulator, we produce 12 simulated repertoires with different mutation rates
+### With [GCtree](https://github.com/matsengrp/gctree) simulator, we produce 12 simulated repertoires with different mutation rates

 For each simulated data set, we provide: